Hilderaldo Bellini

-Hilderaldo Luiz Bellini (7 June 1930 – 20 March 2014) was a Brazilian footballer of Italian origin who played as a defender and was known in Brazil as one of the nation's greatest central defenders ever.
+Hilderaldo Luiz Bellini (7 June 1930 – 20 March 2014) was a Brazilian footballer who played as a centre-back and was known in Brazil as one of the nation's greatest defenders ever.

 Biography

-During his career, he played for Vasco da Gama, São Paulo FC and Atlético Paranaense, and he was the first Brazilian to lift the World Cup in 1958.
+During his career, he played for Vasco da Gama,São Paulo FC and Atlético Paranaense, and he was the first Brazilian to lift the World Cup in 1958.
 He won another World Cup in 1962 and participated also at 1966 FIFA World Cup as the team captain again.